 Stellenbosch University Placement Policy.
 Each PSO offers the same quality of academic and social support and will also allow you access to the facilities offered through each cluster.
 As a Matie you will take part in various activities through your PSO and cluster and will also, depending on your academic faculty, be allocated into academic tutorial groups as per your cluster.
-Students are not permitted to change PSO's and, as such, their allocation remains for the duration of their University journey.
-Should you “illegally" change PSO's you will find that you do not have access to any of the facilities, activities and leadership opportunities/roles linked to the PSO.
-It is therefore highly recommended that you stay within your allocated PSO in order to gain the most out of your university journey and not reach a point later on in your time at SU where you are not able to take on the opportunities offered through the PSO structure.
+Students are not permitted to change PSO's and their allocation remains for the duration of their University journey.
+Should you “illegally" change PSO's you find you do not have access to any of the facilities, activities and leadership opportunities/roles linked to the PSO.
+It is therefore highly recommended that you stay within your allocated PSO in order to gain the most out of your university journey and not reach a point later on in your time at SU where you cannot take on the opportunities offered through the PSO structure.

 How does my cluster fit into this?

-note that all PSO Students, as defined in the
+Please note that all PSO Students, as defined in the

 Student Fees (Calendar, Part 3), pay PSO Fees.
 Please refer to page 42 and paragraph 6.6 for more clarity on PSO Fees.

 Who are we?